-Many artists in Germany want to get involved with refugee aid efforts.
+Many artists and cultural professionals in Germany want to get involved with refugee aid efforts.
 Portals such as www.caritas.de, www.proasyl.de, www.diakonie.de illustrate the need and the possibilities for social commitment on behalf of refugees.

 The Bundesvereinigung Kultureller Kinder- und Jugendbildung (German Federal Association for Cultural Education for Children and Young People) has a wealth of combined experience gained over many years of working with unaccompanied refugee minors and with children and adolescents who come to Germany with their families.
 More information here (in German only).

 The focus is often on cultural exchange with refugees, without the refugees themselves being engaged in the cultural sector, or it involves artistic projects with artists on both sides.

 Generally, many people engaged in the cultural sector ask similar questions; for example:

 The Refugee Councils of the individual German Federal States can offer assistance with regard to some of these issues: www.fluechtlingsrat.de or www.proasyl.de/en/our-network.
 Many of them provide well-researched background information and the latest legislative information and also organize events and training for volunteers or social workers who work with refugees.
 They are also in a position to establish contacts with refugee camp institutions.